libredeb/lightpad/README.md

 * 3x3 application grid
 * Mapped W, A, S, D keys to move the selected item
 * Added support for generic USB Joysticks using SDL2 library
+* Loading screen while the app is opening
 * Now LightPad never exit, remains in background while the launched application is opened
 * Some minor changes and performance improvements